aymuos/Quarkus-POC/POC/rest-book/README.md

 What is JAX-RS : Java API for RESTful web services
 - It is a specifications for exposing rest apis .
 In quarkus it is implemented by RESTEasy
 - ![img.png](img.png)

+- For testing we use RESTassured and JUnit
+Test can be done in JVM and native mode - > @QuarkusTest
+- Quarkus runs on another port and runs the test suite REST assured works on given() , when () and then()
 -